 - What barriers do educational systems impose on educators attempting to implement design-based teaching strategies?

-- What can designers learn by observing the design processes that teachers utilise to create productive learning environments?
+- What can designers learn by observing the design processes that teachers utilize to create productive learning environments?

 Schools and universities heads and leaders